Rosetta Stone Inc.: Beginnings

-According to the company, founder Allen Stoltzfus learned German through immersion while living in Germany and found it relatively easy.
+According to the company, originator Allen Stoltzfus learned German through immersion while living in West Germany and found it relatively easy.
 In the 1980s, Stoltzfus began learning Russian in a classroom setting, but found the classroom setting much more difficult.
 He wanted to simulate the German experience, and he decided to use computer technology to create a similar learning experience.
 He enlisted the aid of his brother-in-law, John Fairfield, who held a PhD in computer science.

 By 1992, CD-ROM technology made the project possible.
 Allen and John, along with Eugene Stoltzfus (Allen's brother), formed a company known as Fairfield Language Technologies in Harrisonburg, Virginia.
 They hired Greg Keim and Michael Silverman along with other significant team members.
 They released their software product under the title The Rosetta Stone.

 2000s and IPO

-In 2003, the company announced the hiring of Tom Adams, a businessman with international experience, as President and CEO.
+In 2003, the company announced the hiring of Tom Adams, a businessman with international experience, as president and CEO.

 In 2004, Rosetta Stone Ltd. established its Endangered Language Program to contract with endangered language communities interested in custom software development to support language revitalization efforts.

 In 2006, the company changed names to Rosetta Stone, Ltd., and converted from an S corporation to a C corporation.
 Ownership transferred to investment firms ABS Capital Partners and Norwest Equity Partners.

-On September 23, 2008, Rosetta Stone Inc. filed an Initial public offering with the Securities and Exchange Commission.
+On September 23, 2008, Rosetta Stone Inc. filed an initial public offering with the Securities and Exchange Commission.
 On April 15, 2009, the company was listed as the Rosetta Stone on the New York Stock Exchange, raising $112 million in its initial public offering of stock shares.
 In its first full day of trading on the New York Stock Exchange, the stock gained 39% from its opening price.
 After a strong opening, however, the stock stumbled amid reports of weaknesses in Rosetta Stone's US business, resulting in the cancellation of a second offering, and a disappointing year end price just 5 cents off its opening price.
-The stock trades under ticker symbol RST.
+The stock traded under ticker symbol RST.
 As of December 2015, the stock was at approximately $29.2 (USD) per share.